 The Program in Applied and Computational Mathematics offers a select group of highly qualified students the opportunity to obtain a thorough knowledge of branches of mathematics indispensable to science and engineering applications, including numerical analysis and other computational methods.

-Students must choose three areas in which to be examined out of a list of six possibilities specified below.
+Students must choose three areas in which to take courses and be examined out of a list of six possibilities specified below.
 The student should choose their specific topics by the end of October.
 The director of graduate studies, in consultation with the student, appoints a set of advisers from among the faculty and associated faculty.
 The adviser in each topic meets regularly with the student, monitors progress and assigns additional reading material.
-Advisers are traditionally members of the Princeton University faculty within the department, but members of the faculty from other departments may serve as advisers with approval.
-They can be any member of the University faculty, but are normally either program or associated faculty.
+Advisers are usually program or associated faculty, but members of the faculty from other departments may serve as advisers with approval.
 In consultation with the topic advisers, the first-year student should choose three topics from among the following six applied mathematics categories:

 At the end of the first year, students will also take a preliminary exam, consisting of a joint interview by their three first-year topic advisers.
 Each student should decide with their first-year advisers which courses are relevant for their examination areas.

 The Master of Arts degree is normally an incidental degree on the way to full Ph.D. candidacy, but may also be awarded to students who for various reasons leave the Ph.D. program.
-Students who have satisfactorily passed required coursework including the resolution of any incompletes and have passed the preliminary exam, may be awarded an M.A. degree.
+Students who have satisfactorily passed all courses undertaken during their graduate study, satisfactorily resolved all incompletes and have passed the preliminary exam, may be awarded an M.A. degree.
 Upon learning the program’s determination of their candidacy to receive the M.A., students apply for the master's degree online through the advanced degree application system.